Skip To Main Content

 13 JESUIT ALUMNI HAVE PLAYED MAJOR LEAGUE BASEBALL

 Joe Hudson ’09 became the 13th Jesuit High School alumnus to play major league baseball in 2018, as a catcher with the Los Angeles Angels.
-Hudson became the 5th Jesuit Tiger active in MLB during the 2018 season.
+Hudson became the 5th Jesuit Tiger active in MLB during the 2018 season, along with Dyson, McCullers, Quackenbush, and Robinson.

 Al Lopez ’27 is the only Jesuit alumnus in the Major League Baseball Hall of Fame, inducted in 1977 as the first Tampa native in the Hall.
 Lopez played 19 big league seasons with four teams from 1928-47 and held the MLB record for most games as a catcher, 1,918.
 He managed the Indians and White Sox for 17 seasons, winning the pennant in both Cleveland and Chicago and finishing second 10 times.